gbook/nidb/importing-data.md

 <hr>

 ## Importing Subjects from Recap
-For a specific project, subjects can be imported from redcap using an option on the project page as shown below:
+For a project, subjects can be imported from redcap using an option on the project page as shown below:

 <div align="center"><img src="https://user-images.githubusercontent.com/24811295/162758283-7b44fd0e-993b-41b8-8889-4a4c9fc40eab.png" width="50%"></div>